SquirrelMz/Reproduction-of-AoA-on-Image-Captioning/README.md

 Some files are really too large to upload, so the project here is incomplete.

-For the whole project please refer [this BaiDu Net Disk link](https://pan.baidu.com/s/1T7yqJtkoD6_0AU3m-E0O2w) (fetch code: J93P)
+To download the whole project, please refer [this BaiDu Net Disk link](https://pan.baidu.com/s/1T7yqJtkoD6_0AU3m-E0O2w) (fetch code: J93P)

 # 说明